NZOQ courses qualify for the NZ Trade and Enterprise Voucher scheme

 Intended for people with a sound background in management systems who wish to become involved in second party (supplier) or third party (certification) audits.
 This course meets the training requirement component for approved auditor registration.
 Sections include Risk Management including HACCP, Sampling Risks, Planning and reporting issues to management and other agencies.

-The programme is well respected internationally and has been constantly updated since it was first designed in 1984 and accredited by IRCA in 1984.
+The programme is well respected internationally and has been constantly updated since it was first designed and accredited in 1985

 Now accredited by Exemplar Global, it is available as either a five-day face to face course or as a two-day Blended option.
 Candidates are able to receive Exemplar Global international certification for modules AU, TL and QM.
 Negotiations are in place to be able to offer additional Environmental [EM] and Occupational Health and Safety [OH] approvals. more →